apache/incubator-gluten/README.md

 We use Decision Support Benchmark1(TPC-H Like) to evaluate the performance for Gluten project.
 * Decision Support Benchmark1 is a query set modified from [TPC-H benchmark](http://tpc.org/tpch/default5.asp).
 Because some features are not fully supported, there are some changes during the testing.
 Firstly we change column data type like Decimal to Double and Date to String.
 Secondly we use Parquet file format for Velox testing & MergeTree file format for Clickhouse testing compared to Parquet file format as baseline.
 Thirdly we modify the SQLs to use double and string data type for both Gluten and baseline, please check [Decision Support Benchmark1](./backends-velox/workload/tpch) has the script and queries as the examples to run the performance testing for Velox backend.

 The testing environment is using single node with 2TB datasize and using Spark3.1.1 for both baseline and Gluten.
 The Decision Support Benchmark1 result shows an average speedup of 2.07x and up to 8.1X speedup in a single query with Gluten and Velox backend.
+Spark3.2 performance is pretty close.
 ![Performance](./docs/image/velox_decision_support_bench1_22queries_performance.png)

 The testing environment is using a 8-nodes AWS cluster with 1TB datasize and using Spark3.1.1 for both baseline and Gluten.
 The Decision Support Benchmark1 result shows an average speedup of 2.12x and up to 3.48x speedup with Gluten and Clickhouse backend.